-In this step, you are going to enable simple tweaks for your website that make a big impact.
-Here are all the options that appear on the screen.
+In the optimization step, we are going to tweak some simple SEO settings on your website that make a big impact.
+Here are all the options that you will find in this section.

 Noindex Empty Category and Tag Archives

 By default, these archive pages are indexed, which is fine.
-But, for the categories and tags that do not have any posts, having them indexed is a waste of Page Rank.
+But, for the categories and tags that do not have any posts, having them indexed is a waste of Page Rank and your crawl budget.

 This option, when enabled, automatically “no-indexes” the categories and tags that do not have any posts in them, thus saving your SEO juice.
 We recommend that you enable this setting.